cstuartroe/sauna/templates/README.md

 The nominative is used for agents and inanimate patients.
 It is unmarked.

 ```
-eyokappa   ora       etas
 magpie-TOP acorn-NOM eat-PST-S2/3S
-"The magpie ate an acorn."
+The magpie ate an acorn.
 ```

 ```
-orava     eyokat     etas
 acorn-TOP magpie-NOM eat-PST-S2/3S
-"An acorn is what the magpie ate."
+An acorn is what the magpie ate.
 ```

 As a general rule, if the agent and patient are both in the nominative case, the agent should come first.

 ```
-eyokat     ora       etas
 magpie-NOM acorn-NOM eat-PST-S2/3S
-"The magpie ate an acorn."
+The magpie ate an acorn.
 ```

 #### Genitive